Three arrested in commercial burglary ring investigation

 At least one gun was stolen in the break-ins for which Amanda Garland was charged.

-Sources say the culprits cut power lines running to buildings before entering them and stealing money and property.
-At least four businesses were broken into, although police stressed on Friday that the investigation is ongoing and further charges are likely.
+Sources said the culprits cut power lines running to buildings before entering them and stealing money and property.
+At least four businesses were broken into, although police stressed Friday that the investigation is ongoing and further charges are likely.

 Police in Androscoggin, Oxford and Franklin counties have been investigating a string of dozens of business break-ins over recent months.